elilsan/Lab4-Metatiles/README.md

 ![](Assets/Base/Base.jpg)

 In the second layer, it is demonstrating the available transit stops throughout the city of San Diego.
 The dots each represent a transit stop, which gives the viewer an idea of where the most of the transit stops are located.
+This data was sourced from the [city of San Diego website](https://data.sandiego.gov/datasets/transit-stops/), which provided various datasets available to the general public.

 ![](Assets/transit2/data.jpg)